DenzelTakura/Reactive-Java-intergration/README.md

 Java Reactive BackEnd Application that records Personal information of an individual and exports it to an external Application that has requested it.

+Below is a code snippet showing the integration of the systems

 ''' java
  @Override
     public Flux<PersonDto> exportPerson() {